Bodzia

+Geography

-The village is a perfect example of a row settlement akin to German Zeilendorf - a type of linear settlement with sparser house density.
+The village is a perfect example of a linear settlement akin to a German Zeilendorf - a type of linear settlement with sparser house density.
 Most of the houses are located to the south of the main road connecting Sarnówka with Studniska.
 Several hundred metres to the south of the village lies the construction site of the A1 motorway connecting Silesia, Łódź, Toruń and Gdańsk (under construction as of 2013).

-According to the Geographical Dictionary of the Kingdom of Poland of 1900, the village had 312 inhabitants and covered the area of 277 morgen.
-Back then it belonged to the powiat of Nieszawa.
+According to the Geographical Dictionary of the Kingdom of Poland of 1900, the village had 312 inhabitants and covered the area of 277 morgen, belonging to the Warsaw Governorate.
 Between 1975 and 1998 it was part of the Włocławek Voivodeship.